SteviLen420/TQE_simulation/STORY.md

 After this question was born, I first sought answers in spirituality.
 I delved deep: for years, I studied, learned, and researched.
-Ultimately, however, I had to realize that spirituality does not provide real answers—only ones based on faith.
+Ultimately, however, I had to realize that spirituality does not provide real answers, only ones based on faith.
 For me, that was not enough.
 So I moved on and began to search for the solution in science.

 I soon realized that here, I could find real answers.
-My learning escalated almost to an obsession: I reached for everything where I could find information that brought me closer to understanding.
+My learning escalated almost to an obsession, I reached for everything where I could find information that brought me closer to understanding.
 Books, YouTube, podcasts, publications, studies, and eventually, artificial intelligence.
 I learned about everything: physics, chemistry, quantum mechanics, biology,